qmk/qmk_firmware/docs/cli_development.md

 # Overview

 The QMK CLI operates using the subcommand pattern made famous by git.
 The main `qmk` script is simply there to setup the environment and pick the correct entrypoint to run.

-There are actually 2 different `qmk` programs, but they operate in very similar ways.
-There is an installable `qmk`, also referred to as the global CLI, which can operate on many different `qmk_firmware` repositories.
-There is also the bundled `bin/qmk`, also referred to the local CLI, which always operates on the `qmk_firmware` it is located in.
-In both cases the `qmk` script prepares the environment, loads all of the subcommand modules, and then executes the entrypoint designated by the user's CLI command.

 Each subcommand is a self-contained module with an entrypoint (decorated by `@cli.subcommand()`) that performs some action and returns a shell returncode, or None.

 # Subcommands

 [MILC](https://github.com/clueboard/milc) is the CLI framework `qmk` uses to handle argument parsing, configuration, logging, and many other features.
 It lets you focus on writing your tool without wasting your time writing glue code.

 Subcommands in the local CLI are always found in `qmk_firmware/lib/python/qmk/cli`.
-Subcommands in the global CLI are always found in `qmk_cli/qmk_cli/subcommands`.
-Most subcommands should be located in the local CLI.
-The global CLI subcommands should be limited to those few needed to setup a `qmk_firmware` environment.

 Let's start by looking at an example subcommand.
 This is `lib/python/qmk/cli/hello.py`: